Garlic Herb Butter Steak Juicy and Flavorful Delight

 For seasoning, kosher salt and black pepper are key.
 They enhance the steak’s natural flavors without overpowering them.
 A drizzle of extra virgin olive oil adds richness and helps the steak sear beautifully.

 This mix of ingredients makes the steak juicy and flavorful.
-Check out the Full Recipe for detailed steps on how to bring this dish to life.

 Step-by-Step Instructions